About the Author

 He has also written several scripts for advertisements, mostly with a humorous theme as well as several live shows for the stage.
 He has now embarked on a series of books called 'The Avalon Series' of which more details can be found on this website.

-He now lives on the east coast of Sutherland in the Highlands of Scotland.
+He now lives on the east coast of Caithness in the Highlands of Scotland.

 His Personal life.

 "So who wants to know?" is his usual answer to questions about his personal life.
 Does he have a dark secret?
 Is he on the run?
 There are many reasons he is 'tight lipped' about his past but the truth is he is so old he simply can't remember.

 When asked about his age he just shrugs and says, "I can't count that many" but he does admit that he must be quite old as he doesn't recognise any of the coins in our currency.

 When asked why he started writing he simply says that "the best liars make the best writers, that's what writing is, telling lies and I know how to tell a porky or two."